pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

   - To use the default EFK settings, you must set a domain name to access kibana from your load balancer using the `kibana.hosts: "YOUR_WEB.KIBANA.EXAMPLE.COM"` parameter.

-  - If your PKS deployment already has log aggregation capabilities configured, you must disable EFK deploy by setting the `deploy_efk: &deploy_efk false` parameter.
+  - If your TKGI deployment already has log aggregation capabilities configured, you must disable EFK deploy by setting the `deploy_efk: &deploy_efk false` parameter.

 ### Add any known, customized addons settings for Pega to your deployment